Government shutdown looms as Congress returns after monthlong August recess

 Kennedy has tried to advance anti-vaccine policies that are contradicted by decades of scientific research.
 Monarez’s lawyers said she refused “to rubber-stamp unscientific, reckless directives and fire dedicated health experts.”

-The House left Washington in July amid disagreements among Republicans about whether they should force President Donald Trump’s administration to release more information on the sex trafficking investigation into the late Jeffrey Epstein.
+The House left Washington in July in the midst of disagreements among Republicans about whether they should force President Donald Trump’s administration to release more information on the sex trafficking investigation into the late Jeffrey Epstein.
 The pressure for more disclosure could only get more intense when lawmakers return.

-Democratic Rep. Ro Khanna of California and Republican Rep. Thomas Massie of Kentucky are pushing the House to take up their bill to force the Department of Justice to publicly release its investigation.
-They are planning a news conference this week joined by Epstein victims.
+Democratic Rep. Ro Khanna of California and Republican Rep. Thomas Massie of Kentucky are pushing the House to take up their bill to force the Justice Department to release its investigation.
+They are planning a news conference joined by Epstein victims.
 The House Oversight Committee is also investigating the issue.

 Democrats are eager to keep pressing on the Epstein files, especially after the Trump administration reneged on pledges for transparency.
 The case for years has been the subject of online conspiracy theories and speculation about who may have been involved or aware of the wealthy financier’s abuse.